pwyq/resume/README.md

 Google Chrome

 ### TODO
-1. Finish the rest
+1. Make it a template; easy to be edited.
-2. Make it a template; easy to be edited.
+2. Add Mobile Version?
-3. Add Mobile Version
+3. Add demo files